 Committee descriptions are provided below.
 Detailed committee descriptions can be found in the appendices

-The Enhancement Committee will manage system enhancement progress, prioritize enhancement requests, recommend direction for the system to the User Group, review programming progress; prepare a report for Version Control decisions at the CHS User Group Annual Meeting; and support installation and Beta testing processes (See Appendix A)
+The Enhancement Committee will manage system enhancement progress; prioritize enhancement requests; recommend direction for the system to the User Group; review programming progress; prepare a report for Version Control decisions at the CHS User Group Annual Meeting; and support installation and Beta testing processes (See Appendix A).
+The Enhancement Committee may determine funding sources for certain enhancements, and thus will be required to follow practices in accordance with Open Meeting Law, as defined in Section 8 of these Rules and Regulations

-The Finance Committee will develop and manage financial resources for cost sharing, product pricing, and strategies for future programming needs; oversight of quarterly financial reporting and monitoring; and draft the annual budget; and conduct vendor contract negotiations (See Appendix B)
+The Finance Committee will develop and manage financial resources for cost sharing, product pricing, and strategies for future programming needs; oversight of quarterly financial reporting and monitoring; and draft the annual budget; and conduct vendor contract negotiations (See Appendix B).
+Because the Finance Committee may determine needs for financial resources, oversees the annual budget, and conducts vendor contract negotiations, the Committee will be required to follow practices in according with Open Meeting Law, as defined in Section 8 of these Rules and Regulations, unless conversations regarding intellectual property are held.
+Proprietary software discussions must be conducted in a closed meeting format, provided that the meeting begins and ends in a format open to the public

-The Quality Assurance/Standards Committee will review system integrity, work to coordinate inter-agency consistency and assist the User Group in utilizing the system to demonstrate public health outcome data (See Appendix C)
+The Quality Assurance/Standards Committee will review system integrity, work to coordinate inter-agency consistency and assist the User Group in utilizing the system to demonstrate public health outcome data (See Appendix C).
+The Quality Assurance Committee shall not make any financial decisions or other decisions that may be binding for the User Group, but may make recommendations to the User Group on their determinations and findings

-The Training Committee will develop training strategies for new staff, staff “refresher” training, new release changes, and work to ensure agencies have access to the training needed to utilize the system to support public health practice (See Appendix D)
+The Training Committee will develop training strategies for new staff, staff “refresher” training, new release changes, and work to ensure agencies have access to the training needed to utilize the system to support public health practice (See Appendix D).
+The Training Committee shall not make any financial decisions or other decisions that may be binding for the User Group, but may make recommendations to the User Group on their determinations and findings

 Section 7.
+Committee and Workgroup Roles

-Standing Committee roles and responsibilities shall include the following:
+Standing Committee and Workgroup roles and responsibilities shall include the following:

-Elect a Chair and Co-Chair
+Elect a Chair and, as needed, a Co-Chair

 Report on issues important to the User Group

-Agencies must commit to participation on Standing Committees
+Agencies must commit to participation in one or more Standing Committee or Workgroup

 Provide meeting notices, agendas, attendance, and minutes for posting with MnCCC

 Section 8.
+Conducting Meetings